ICI3D/MMED/projects/stochInv.md

 * _This group will have the opportunity to engage in the following:_
 	* Literature review about host jumps and disease establishment
+	* Examining data about human heterogeneity
 	* Coding and analyzing stochastic simulations

 ## Data

-- This project will probably be simulation-based
+* To be decided by participants.
+Data will be used for guidance; this will be mostly a simulation-based project.

 ## Resources

 ### References